Installing with Conda#

 The Cantera development interface provides header files and libraries needed to compile your own C++, C, or Fortran applications that link to Cantera.
 It also provides several sample programs and build scripts that you can adapt for your own applications.

-In the following example, Cantera's development interface is installed from the cantera/label/dev channel.
-From the command line (or the Anaconda Prompt on Windows), create a new conda environment named ct-dev using:
+From the command line (or the Conda Prompt on Windows), create a new Conda environment named ct-dev using:

 C++ header and libraries are installed within the ct-dev environment folder, which itself depends on the type of conda installation, and is abbreviated as path/to/conda/envs below.
 Within the ct-dev folder, locations follow conda recommendations for a given operating system.